 Alcohol, Tobacco, Drugs & Mental Health, Chronic Disease Prevention, Communicable Disease Prevention, Global Health, Health Care & Population Health, Healthy Communities

-Heart Disease, Nutrition & Food Security, Physical Activity, Population Health, School-based Efforts
+Heart Disease, Marijuana, Nutrition & Food Security, Physical Activity, Population Health, School-based Efforts

 Coalition & Network Building, Evaluation, Health Education & Promotion, Public Policy Advocacy, Public Policy Development, Research – Quantitative, Research – Survey

 Lynn Silver is a pediatrician and public health expert who serves as senior advisor at PHI, coordinating the prevention policy group.
 She works to enhance and strengthen PHI’s portfolio of programs in prevention of noncommunicable diseases (NCDs) in the US and globally.
 Her current work includes research, advocacy and technical assistance on food policy to prevent obesity and chronic disease, marijuana regulatory policy, and strategies to increase the funding base for prevention and health equity.
 Her focus is on developing and evaluating the effectiveness of policy and environmental change approaches to prevention.
 Her efforts have included promoting policy and environmental changes to create healthier food environments, reduce tobacco and harmful alcohol use, increase physical activity, and reduce harmful use of marijuana products, and improve care for key noncommunicable diseases.